-In our young neighborhood of Allston, sandwiched between Boston University and Boston College, there’s loads of zipcar owned spaces in many parking lots offering a large variety of economy cars, sedans, SUV’s and mini-vans.
-We’ve rented a mini-van to do boring stuff, like move furniture, and we’ve also used the service to meet up with a friend for dinner on Federal Hill in Providence, Rhode Island, which is just 40 miles from Boston and a great spot in summer.
-Alex’s Dad recently visited from Florida and we conveniently rented a zipcar one Saturday for a great road trip along the wonderful beaches of New Hampshire leading up to the beautiful town of Portsmouth.
-We then continued along the coast of Maine, to the picturesque Nubble Lighthouse.
+In our young neighborhood of Allston, sandwiched between Boston University and Boston College, there are many zipcar owned spaces in various parking lots offering a wide variety of economy cars, sedans, SUV’s and mini-vans.
+We’ve rented a mini-van to do boring stuff, like move furniture, and we’ve also used the service to meet up with a friend for dinner in Federal Hill in Providence, Rhode Island, which is just 40 miles from Boston and a great spot in summer.
+Alex’s Dad recently visited from Florida and we conveniently rented a zipcar one Saturday for a fun road trip along the wonderful beaches of New Hampshire leading up to the lovely town of Portsmouth.
+We then continued along the coast of Maine, to picturesque Nubble Lighthouse at Cape Neddick.